-4826 - 4849 Selected Topics in Accounting 3 credit hours
+4826 - 4849 Selected Topics in Accounting

 Prerequisite: ACCT 2242 and permission of Chairperson.

 This course deals with selected topics in accounting.
 The topics to be covered will vary depending on the interests of the instructor and are subject to departmental approval.